vEnhance/1802/src/work.typ

     - If so, see if Green's theorem gives you an easy shortcut:
       $ oint_(cal(C)) (p dif x + q dif y) = iint_(cal(R)) ((partial q)/(partial x) - (partial p)/(partial y)) dif A. $
   3. If both of these fail,
-    fall back the parametrization recipe described in <sec-work-manual-recipe>.
+    fall back the parametrization recipe described in @sec-work-manual-recipe.
 ]